Glossary of Terms

 Individualized Education Program (IEP) – An IEP is a written plan developed for a student that identifies that student’s special educational needs and describes the services, modifications, and accommodations a school district shall provide to meet those needs.

-Inclusion - Inclusion is a term that expresses commitment to educate each child, to the maximum extent appropriate, in the school and classroom he or she would otherwise attend.
+Inclusion - Inclusion is a term that expresses commitment to educate each child, to the maximum extent appropriate, in the school and classroom the student would otherwise attend.
 It involves bringing the support services to the child (rather than moving the child to the services) and requires only that the child will benefit from being in the class (rather than having to keep up with the other students).

 Instructional Support Team – A professional team of teachers and specialists whose goals are to maximize individual student success, while at the same time serving as a screening process for students who may be in need of special education services.